 Erica Hillary Stein

-Erica Stein is an assistant professor of film.
-She teaches foundational classes on film aesthetics, culture, history, and industry as well as electives and seminars on contemporary auteurs, experimental documentary, and avant-garde film.
-Her site-specific intensives deal with democritization of and access to alternative cinemas.
+Erica Stein is an associate professor of film and member of the urban studies steering committee.
+She teaches foundational classes on film aesthetics, culture, history, and industry as well as electives and seminars on contemporary auteurs, media and the city, and avant-garde film.
+Her site-specific intensives use community partnerships to democratize access to alternative cinemas.

-Prof. Stein's research focuses on the intersections of mediation and urbanization, particularly on how capital lays claim to physical and social space through particular visual strategies, and how certain moving images resist those strategies.
-Her book Seeing Symphonically: Avant-Garde Film, Urban Planning, and the Utopian Image of New York is in revision with SUNY Press.
-With Brendan Kredell and Germaine Halegoua, she is editing The Companion to Screen Media and the City (Routledge, 2021).
-Her work has appered in Camera ObscuraJournal of Film and VideoThe New Review of Film and Television Studies, as well as other journals and edited volumes.
-She is currently working on a project about the representation of real estate as crime in popular and independent cinemas.
+Prof. Stein's research addresses the intersections of mediation and urbanization, particularly how capital lays claim to physical and social space through specific visual strategies, and how certain moving images resist those strategies.
+Her first book, Seeing Symphonically: Avant-Garde Film, Urban Planning, and the Utopian Image of New York, was published by SUNY Press (2021).
+With Brendan Kredell and Germaine Halegoua she edited The Companion to Media and the City (Routledge, 2022).
+Her research has appeared in Camera ObscuraJournal of Film and VideoThe New Review of Film and Television Studies, as well as other journals and edited volumes.
+She is currently working on her second book, Property/Crime: Real Estate, Infrastructure, and Environment on Screen.

 MA, PhD, University of Iowa